Castle Peak Avalanche: Criminal Negligence Probe Signals Massive Wrongful Death Potential—Lessons for Tahoe Skiers

 Both the Nevada County Sheriff’s Office and Cal-OSHA have opened investigations.
 The central question: did the guides make a decision that no reasonable, trained professional would have made?

-Under California law, criminal negligence involves conduct so reckless that it creates a high risk of death or great bodily injury—a gross disregard for human life that goes well beyond ordinary carelessness.
-That standard is what a reasonable, prudent person would have known better than to do.
+Under California law, criminal negligence involves conduct so reckless that it creates a high risk of death or great bodily injury — a gross disregard for human life that goes well beyond ordinary carelessness.
+That is the standard measured against what a reasonable, prudent person would have known better than to do.
 It is the basis for charges like involuntary manslaughter under Penal Code 192(b).

 No criminal findings have been made yet.
 Investigators will weigh the guides’ training and experience, what information they had, and whether human factors or misjudged snow stability played a role.
-But the facts—High warning, a blizzard, a known-risk route, and a safer option available—raise serious questions that won’t go away easily.
+But the facts — a High warning, a blizzard, a known-risk route chosen when a safer option was available — raise serious questions that won’t go away easily.

 Why Waivers Won’t Necessarily Stop a Lawsuit

 California courts have consistently held that reckless acts fall outside the scope of what participants can reasonably be said to have accepted when they sign on for a guided trip.
-If the evidence shows that the guides chose a dangerous route when a safe one was available and conditions were extreme, families of victims may have strong grounds to pursue a Castle Peak avalanche wrongful death claim regardless of any waiver.
+If the evidence shows that the guides chose a dangerous route when a safe one was available and conditions were extreme, families of victims may have strong grounds to pursue a wrongful death claim regardless of any waiver signed before the trip.

 What Damages Are at Stake

 Cases involving guide service negligence can result in substantial verdicts.
-Each fatality is potentially worth over $50 million per victim, though insurance coverage for guide companies typically ranges from $1 million to $5 million per occurrence—a real-world ceiling that matters in settlement negotiations.
+Each fatality is potentially worth over $50 million per victim, though insurance coverage for guide companies typically ranges from $1 million to $5 million per occurrence — a real-world ceiling that matters in settlement negotiations and may require pursuing the company’s assets directly.

-In a case like this, damages would include economic losses (lost future earnings, typically $1–5 million per working adult), non-economic damages for grief and loss of companionship, and potentially punitive damages because the conduct appears to be especially egregious.
+In a case like this, damages would include economic losses — lost future earnings, typically $1 to $5 million per working adult — non-economic damages for grief and loss of companionship, and potentially punitive damages given the apparent egregious nature of the conduct.
 Criminal findings, if any emerge, would significantly strengthen civil claims.

 What Families Can Do Now

-If you lost a loved one in the Castle Peak avalanche wrongful death tragedy—or if you survived and suffered serious injuries—there are steps to take immediately.
+If you lost a loved one in the Castle Peak avalanche — or if you survived and suffered serious brain injuries or spinal injuries — there are steps to take immediately.

-- Document everything.
+Document everything.
 Preserve all communications, trip itineraries, waivers, weather reports, and any information related to the guides’ decision-making that day.
-The Sierra Avalanche Center’s 5 a.m. warning is already a matter of public record.
+The Sierra Avalanche Center’s 5 a.m. warning is already a matter of public record and will be central to any civil or criminal proceeding.

-- Understand the statute of limitations.
-In California, wrongful death claims generally must be filed within two years of the date of death.
-That clock is already running.
+Understand the statute of limitations.
+In California, wrongful death claims must generally be filed within two years of the date of death under Code of Civil Procedure Section 335.1.
+The clock started on February 17, 2026.
+Do not wait.

-- Get legal representation before talking to insurers.
-Guide companies and their insurers will begin building their defense quickly.
+Get legal representation before talking to insurers.
+Blackbird Mountain Guides and its insurers will begin building their defense quickly.
 You should have someone in your corner just as fast.
+Anything you say to an insurer before retaining counsel can be used against your claim.

 Contact a San Francisco Wrongful Death Attorney

-John J. Roach has spent 17 years fighting for Bay Area families in wrongful death, catastrophic injury, and serious accident cases.
-He understands how insurance companies work, how guide services try to hide behind waivers, and what it takes to hold negligent parties accountable.
+I have spent my career fighting for Bay Area families in wrongful death, catastrophic injury, and serious accident cases.
+I understand how insurance companies work, how guide services try to hide behind waivers, and what it takes to hold negligent parties accountable when the evidence supports it.